 Material with with to silk screen: Shirts, napkins, burlap, anything that will be compatible with the ink and method used.
 Definitely bring some scrap material with you as well.

-1 Silk Screen: I used the Techshop's silkscreen, but it was very similar to this one.
+1 Silk Screen: I used the Techshop's silkscreen, but it was very similar to this one

 1 Silk Screen squeegee: The Techshop typically has some around, but this

 1 Hot air gun: To help dry the ink post-screening